robertdluigi/blazeapp/README.md

 # BlazeBet

-BlazeBet is a cutting-edge esports betting platform that combines the excitement of competitive gaming with the thrill of wagering.
-Our platform offers a unique, user-friendly experience for esports enthusiasts to engage with their favorite games and teams.
+BlazeBet is a cutting-edge social media platform designed specifically for gamers.
+It offers a unique space for players to connect, share experiences, and build their gaming reputation.
+Our platform combines social networking features with gamer-specific tools to create a vibrant community for gaming enthusiasts.

 ## Features

-- **Live Betting**: Place bets on ongoing matches in real-time.
-- **Multiple Esports**: Support for popular esports titles including League of Legends, DOTA 2, CS:GO, and more.
-- **User Profiles**: Customizable user profiles with gaming statistics and betting history.
+- **Gamer Profiles**: Customizable profiles showcasing gaming stats, achievements, and personal style.
-- **Secure Transactions**: State-of-the-art security measures to ensure safe and transparent betting.
+- **Reputation Cards**: Create and share unique cards that display your gaming reputation and skills.
+- **Social Networking**: Connect with other gamers, share updates, and join gaming communities.
+- **Game Integration**: Link your profiles from various gaming platforms (Steam, Riot Games, etc.).
+- **Review System**: Leave and receive reviews from premade teammates to build your reputation.
+- **Customization**: Personalize your profile with themes, banners, and avatars.
-- **Community Features**: Forums and chat functionality for users to discuss matches and strategies.
+- **Community Features**: Forums and chat functionality for discussing games and strategies.
 - **Responsive Design**: Seamless experience across desktop and mobile devices.

 ## Technology Stack